 The Society strongly supports integration and cooperation with ALL other forms of transportation such as cycling and pedestrian pathways, as well as ferry, taxi, other public transport integration and to continue to build upon the more than 100+ kilometers of cycling trails alongside the Island Rail Corridor (formerly called the E&N rail line.

-Now it is time to hold elected officials accountable.
+It is imperative to hold elected officials accountable and remind them they have committed to fight climate change.
+We, the people, have bucked up our fair share of the Carbon Tax and we must demand it be used to actually fight GHG releases.
 Pledge your support to vote for only MLAs who will keep their promise to support our future.
-Our future quality of life depends on it.
+Our future quality of life depends on it and rail will be inevitable as it has proven to be in every other country in the world as the only green and viable solution to move goods and people.
 There are two choices - start now (less expensive) or later (more expensive and past the environmental tipping point).

 (Click Image to Open)